element-hq/element-meta/docs/crypto/trust_v1.md

 If users deviate from the regular processes or there is a malicious homeserver inserting new devices, unverified devices can appear.

 To cover for the risk of information leakage, the following steps will be taken
-1. Users on unverified devices cannot send or receive messages in encrypted rooms
+1. Users on untrusted devices cannot send or receive messages in encrypted rooms
-2. Users on unverified devices are informed about this state and guided to device verification to resolve it
+2. Users on untrusted devices are informed about this state and guided to device verification to resolve it

 ## Settings